multiversx/mx-assets/README.md

 # Introduction

-This repository holds a list of whitelisted tokens in the MultiversX web tools.
-A whitelisted token can have website and socials URLs, a logo or a description, that will be displayed on MultiversX products, such as the MultiversX Explorer or the Web Wallet.
-The logos are also used in the xPortal App.
+This repository holds a list of branded assets in the MultiversX web tools.
+Branded assets (can be a token, an account, or a staking identity) can have website and socials URLS, a logo or a description, that will be displayed on MultiversX products, such as the MultiversX Explorer, Web Wallet, and xPortal App.

 # Tokens branding